waleed-6/airline-reviews-classifier/README.md

 # airline-reviews-classifier
-This dataset contains reviews of the top 10 rated airlines in 2023 sourced from the Airline Quality
+This dataset includes reviews of the top 10 rated airlines in 2023, obtained from the Airline Quality (https://www.airlinequality.com) website.
+The reviews address multiple aspects of the flight experience, such as seat comfort, service quality, food and beverages, inflight entertainment, value for money, and overall ratings.
+The model achieved an accuracy of 73% on 3,700 records, utilizing a straightforward architecture with one embedding layer and two Bidirectional LSTM layers.